apache/arrow/docs/source/format/Glossary.rst

        Defined by the :doc:`./Columnar`.

    buffer
        A *contiguous* region of memory with a given length.
+Buffers are used to store data for arrays.

-       Depending on the Arrow implementation, buffers may be in CPU memory, memory-mapped from a file, in device (e.g. GPU) memory, etc.
+       Buffers may be in CPU memory, memory-mapped from a file, in device (e.g. GPU) memory, etc., though not all Arrow implementations support all of these possibilities.

    child array
    parent array